New Mercedes-AMG S63e and S73e hybrids: price, specs and release date

 2022 Mercedes-AMG S-Class price and release date

-The regular Mercedes S-Class is a few thousand pounds dearer than the car it replaces, so there should be similar price increases for the AMG models.
+The regular Mercedes S-Class is a few thousand pounds more costly than the car it replaces, so there should be similar price increases for the AMG models.
 Expect the Mercedes AMG S63e to cost from somewhere in the £130,000 ballpark, and the even faster S73e will likely be closer to £190,000.
 Mercedes hasn’t suggested a reveal date yet, though it’s likely the covers will come off the AMG S-Class in late 2021.

 Want to keep up to date with the latest news?